Jamie Chadwick: Early career

-2017–19: Transition to single-seater racing
+Transition to single-seater racing

 Chadwick moved into single-seater racing in 2017, joining Double R Racing to compete in the 2017 BRDC British Formula 3 Championship.
 She achieved her first and only podium of the season with a third place finish at Rockingham in the fifth round of the championship, ultimately finishing ninth overall for the season.
 For the 2018 season, Chadwick remained in the BRDC British Formula 3 Championship, moving to Douglas Motorsport.
 In August, she became the first ever woman to win a British F3 race by claiming victory in the reversed-grid race at Brands Hatch, and finished the season in eighth place.

 Chadwick also entered the 2018 24 Hours of Nürburgring, driving the Aston Martin Vantage V8 GT4 in the SP8 class alongside Jonathan Adam, Alex Lynn and Pete Cate.
 The team finished fifth in class and sixty-third overall.

 Chadwick proceeded to sign on for the 2018-19 MRF Challenge season in November 2018, and topped both initial practice sessions.
 Chadwick had success in the early rounds of the championship, finishing second in three of the five races in the opening weekend in Dubai.
 She followed this up with wins in six of the remaining ten races at Bahrain and Chennai to take the title, becoming the first ever woman to win the MRF Challenge.
-Chadwick also participated in two test drives with the NIO Formula E team in Riyadh and Marrakesh.